MartinDC/Elementary/README.md

 # Words from the author
 I always been fascinated by the 'alive' nature presented by automatons and as such i wanted to investigate them further.
 And voila!
 Elementary was born.

-With that said; the project is still in a very early state and much of it is only a thought in my head at this time.
+With that said, the project is still in a very early state and much of it is only a thought in my head at this time.

-**BUT** - The image generation does work, so feel free to use it as you like.
+But The image generation does **work**, so feel free to use it as you like.
 And if you are just starting out you can probably learn something from it!